 Trump isn’t the speechmaker Barack Obama is, no memorable phrases or poetic lines.
 But he knows how to relate to an audience, to feed their sense of being menaced by outsiders, of being betrayed by a government too stupid to live in the real world, like they do.
 Fifty-three minutes of praise, exaggeration and braggadocio, sprinkled with half-truths, non-truths and the occasional fact tucked in for variety’s sake.

 Except of course the re-opening of Blast Furnace B — in September, once they make updates and repairs.
 That’s the only truth that matters here.
 A 3,000-degree behemoth that’ll take months to bring on line.

-“No one’s ever started a plant that’s been down that long,” said Bert Elliott, a BOF operator for 28 years (the mill has blast furnaces, that make iron, then what are BOF, or Basic Oxygen furnace vessels, that turn the iron into steel).
+“No one’s ever started a plant that’s been down that long,” said Bert Elliott, a BOF operator for 28 years (the mill has blast furnaces, that make iron, and BOF, or Basic Oxygen furnace vessels, that turn the iron into steel).
 “It’s a huge effort, very complicated to get going.”

 Trump is the first president Elliott has seen and he was in awe.

 “He’s the most powerful man in the world,” he said.
 “I think he runs the United States like a business.”

 Like most businesses, Trump prefers his own PR to any impartial critique.
 Several times he gestured to the press at the back of the enormous warehouse.

 “They analyze my every word,” he said, as if it were a bad thing, and I suppose to a man who accepts only praise, it is.

 In the past, in Trump’s view, the United States was a naif being swindled by “the worst trade deals every made in history.”
 Until he came along.
 Now “we have the best economy we ever had in the history of our country.”